smartdevicelink/sdl_evolution/proposals/NNNN-widget-support.md

 </struct>
 ```

-This parameter does not inform the app how many screens of the type are supported but it informs if a display supports widgets or a main app screen.
+This parameter does not inform the app how many screens per type are supported but it informs if a display supports widgets or a main app screen.
 The HMI decides on
 - how many widgets should be displayed (example: limited to 6 or indefinite using a scrollable area)
 - and how to order them (alphabetically, chronogically or based on recent app usage).

 ## Potential downsides

-With current design displays and screens are not clearly separated.
+The current design of SDL does not clearly separate displays and screens.
 Together with multi-display support there will be a proposal to redesign display and screen capabilities.
-This proposal should still be valid as it focuses on mutli screen only.
+This proposal should still be valid as it focuses on multi screen only.

 ## Impact on existing code

-On SDL there are additional RPCs to be added.
+On SDL there are additional RPCs that need to be added.
 The HMI needs to design templates for widgets.
 This proposal did not focus on the mobile changes.
 For mobile libraries it's necessary to add the new RPCs and add support for multiple screen managers.
 This will also be part of a separate proposal.

 ## Alternatives considered